CourseReps/ECEN489-Spring2015/Updates.md

 - Employee Name: Rong Liu
 - Update:  https://cert.tamu.edu/docs/process/ have all the process to generate a CSR file.
 This file will be submitted to TAMU in order to obtain ssl certificate.

 ***Division: Security and Authentication***
 - Employee Name: Nagaraj Thenkarai Janakiraman & Trevor Glen Dennis
-- Answer: Description - This division is responsible for creating a Sign-in application that allow users to login using standard Authentication procedure(Hashing and Salting) or using their Google+ account to get access to the application.
+- Answer:@Benito Description - This division is responsible for creating a Sign-in application that allow users to login using standard Authentication procedure(Hashing and Salting) or using their Google+ account to get access to the application.

 ##Date: 4/17/15
 ***Division: Account Managment and Administration***
 - Employee Name: Randy Neal
 - Request: @Nagaraj Thenkarai Janakiraman & Trevor Dennis: can you let me know the provisions you have made regarding system admin login?
 In other words, are you providing a system admin login and password or do we need to develop one?, Thank you.

+***Division: Networking and Server-Client Architecture***
+- Employee Name: Joshua Cano, Anudeep Tungala, Rong Liu, Pranay Eedara
+- Update: @Benito Project Architecture Description- This division is responsible to send and recieve JSON objects through sockets overlayed by http.
+We utilized the Java API for web services on Apache Tomcat.

+***Division: Business and Finance***
+- Employee Name: Blade Roybal, Yajie Zeng
+- Answer: @Benito Description - The Chief Financial Officer office is responsible for projecting costs and revenue for the startup, ECEN 489, to be presented to venture capital investors along with a pitch.
+We are also responsible for developing a wiki and broad instructions on the steps involved for an individual to develop their own startup.